Upgrade to version 2.18.0: ClickHouse migration guide

 Before you upgrade Copied

 Complete the following checks before starting the standard upgrade procedure.
+The ClickHouse migration introduces behavior changes that can affect custom integrations, automation, and API clients.

-Confirm spare capacity for the migration Copied
+Confirm temporary migration capacity Copied

 - CPU